kyeongnam-kim/web-test1/content/authors/admin/_index.md

 first_name: Kyeongnam
 email: kyeongnam.kim@usda.gov
 ---
-I am Kyeongnam Kim, a postdoctoral researcher specializing in molecular biology at the USDA-ARS Daniel K. Inouye U.S. Pacific Basin Agricultural Research Center (USDA-ARS-PBARC), located in Hilo, Hawaii.
+I am Kyeongnam Kim, a postdoctoral researcher specializing in molecular biology at the Tropical Crop and Commodity Protection Research Unit, the USDA-ARS Daniel K. Inouye U.S. Pacific Basin Agricultural Research Center (USDA-ARS-PBARC), located in Hilo, Hawaii.

 My passion lies in understanding the mechanisms of action of chemicals on plants and insects using Multi-omics and evaluating the environmental impact of agrochemicals.
 I am also committed to developing sustainable pest management strategies.